Achtung! Cthulhu Tactics Review (Nintendo Switch)

 Sound design is quite good overall except for repetitive in-mission dialogue from the characters.
 (A little more variety wouldn’t have gone amiss!).
 The level of annoyance is on par with Xenoblade Chronicles 2 ‘I love your attitude’ line.
 The music, however, is fairly pleasant and very fitting with the games 1940’s setting.

 Achtung!
 Cthulhu Tactics is a great game for anyone that is looking for a competent SRPG on the Switch.
 It does a lot of things right and despite its flaws is quite enjoyable.
 The gameplay also lends well to the Switch’s handheld mode and is an effective time killer.
 If you are expecting an extremely in-depth game with lots of customisation like X-Com, you will be disappointed.
-If you are are a fan of the genre the game is worth picking up but, if its the Lovecraftian story your more interested in I would weight up my options before buying.
+If you are are a fan of the genre the game is worth picking up but, if its the Lovecraftian story your more interested in I would weigh up my options before buying.

 Review code kindly provided by publisher